 Which is More Preferable: 4/4 or 5/4 Lumber?

 The standard way is to use 4/4 lumber.
 But, sometimes, some shorts of 5/4 lumber is used to get the desired grain type in a certain area.
 It will really depend on your woodworking needs.
 If you opt for the standard lumber size, then 4/4 is preferable.

 Woodworking may be confusing, especially if you’re new to this field.
-But, having some basic info on what 4/4 lumber and other sizes means is valuable knowledge you can apply as you go through the woodworking industry.
+But, having some basic info about the SXS lumber designations, what 4/4 lumber and other sizes means is valuable knowledge you can apply as you go through the woodworking industry.
 There’s so much more to learn, and you should begin now!

 - Maple vs Birch Plywood — Which is More Durable for Cabinets and More? - March 26, 2023